jisethpenarias/holberton-system_engineering-devops/0x00-shell_basics/README.md

 In this folder you will find the following scripts:

+ean_emacsi
-0-current_working_directory: This script file is for print the working directory
+~-current_working_directory: This script file is for print the working directory
 1-listit: Display the contents list of your current directory 2-bring_me_home:This script file is for back to home directory
 3-listfiles: Display current directory contents in a long format